Skip to main content

 Overview

 Dataset enhancements are additional metadata components that provide structural and contextual information beyond basic dataset metadata.
-They make your datasets more comprehensive, discoverable, and valuable to data users.
+They make your datasets more comprehensive, discoverable, and valuable to Data Users.
 Enhancements improve clarity, prevent misuse, enable integration, support governance, and reduce support burden.

 You can add the following enhancements to your datasets: